rblack42/erbach-power/README.rst

 .. end-badges

-This is a Python version of Walter Erbach's Indoor Power Calculator from the 1990 NFFS Symposium
+This is a Python version of Walter Erbach's Indoor Power Calculator from the 1990 NFFS Symposium.
+This code is part of the Math-Magik_ project.